 If even the half share seems like a few too many vegetables to get through in a week you are welcome to share the share with a friend.
 The share box must be picked up as is and divided among the sharing parties themselves.
 Procter Farm must have the last name of both participating groups if both will be picking up the share at some point.

 Some crops you can expect to find in your share:

-arugula, beets, broccoli, cabbage, carrots, sweet corn, cucumber, eggplant, garlic, green beans, bok choy, scallions, hot peppers, kale, leeks, lettuce, onions, peas, potatoes, pumpkins, tomatoes, zucchini, fresh herbs, and other products produced on the farm
+arugula, beets, broccoli, cabbage, carrots, cucumber, eggplant, garlic, green beans, bok choy, scallions, peppers, kale, leeks, lettuce, onions, peas, potatoes, pumpkins, tomatoes, zucchini, fresh herbs, and other products produced on the farm